backdrop-contrib/bueditor/README.txt

 It's possible to add image and text buttons whose functions are determined by the user.
 Buttons can be customized to generate code snippets, html tags, bbcode tags etc.

+- WHAT'S NEW IN 6.x:
+ - to be documented...

 - HOW TO INSTALL:
 1) Copy editor directory to your modules directory.